-MSA causes what is called autonomic dysfunction and occurs when the nerves that control involuntary bodily functions are damaged.
+MSA causes autonomic dysfunction which occurs when the nerves that control involuntary bodily functions are damaged.
 This may affect blood pressure, temperature control, digestion, bladder function and sexual function.

 However, it is important to note that MSA is a very individual condition and your experience may be different to other people living with MSA.